ItsRemer/BetterBingo/README.md

 3. Share the URL with other players
 4. Each player can enter the URL in their Remote URL field

+### Using Multiple Profiles

+For players participating in multiple bingo events:
+1. Create a separate profile for each event
+2. Configure each profile with the appropriate item source
+3. Switch between profiles as needed without losing progress
+4. Use profile-specific settings to customize each bingo board

 ### Organizing Competitions

 For clan events or competitions: